chenqianben/Automatic-MRI-Degeneration-Detection/README.md

 # Title
-Development of automated-analysis tool for quantitative MRI images in the assessment of lumbar disc degeneration in sheep
+Development of Automated-analysis Tool for Quantitative MRI Images in the Assessment of Lumbar Disc Degeneration in Sheep

 # Context
 Discogenic low back pain, named discogenic lombalgia, is a major public health concern that is